-Add 5 μl Fragmentation Enzyme Mix to each reaction and ensure that the reaction solution is mixed well by pipetting up and down 10 times with a pipet set to 4 μl volume.
+Add 5 μl Fragmentation Enzyme Mix to each reaction.
+Mix well by pipetting up and down 10 times using a pipet set to 15 μl volume.

 IMPORTANT: Do not vortex.

 IMPORTANT: It is critical to keep the PCR tube or plate on ice for the entire time during reaction setup.